Evaluating Courses

 Acceptable Workload: Does the weekly time commitment and duration of the course align with your expectations?
 It's totally fine to decide that you'll only work through part of a course; just make sure you set a reasonable goal for participants.

-P2PU's team moderates learning resources on our website to make sure this content is open and freely available.
-We do our best to remove content that is unsuitable for a learning circle (such as for-profit trainings and advertisements) or that is otherwise in violation of our values.
-If you have any feedback on the learning resources included on our website, let us know at thepeople@p2pu.org!
+P2PU's team moderates on our website to make sure this content is open and freely available.
+We do our best to remove content that is unsuitable for a learning circle (such as for-profit trainings and advertisements) or that is otherwise in violation of .
+If you have any feedback on the learning resources included on our website, let us know at !

 Particularly when meeting online or in a space where digital resources can't be provided for participants, it's important to keep accessibility in mind when assessing learning materials: